-Pelvic inflammatory disease is a disorder that is characterized by the inflammation of the upper genital tract due to infectious etiologies.
-This definition includes endometritis, salpingitis, pyosalpinx, tubo-ovarian abscess, and pelvic peritonitis.
-This condition is quite common in adolescents and is a preventable disease.
-Because of this, studying pelvic inflammatory disease in this age group is important.
+Pelvic inflammatory disease (PID) is a disorder characterized by the inflammation of the upper genital tract due to infections.
+PID includes endometritis, salpingitis, pyosalpinx, tubo-ovarian abscess, and pelvic peritonitis.
+Although this condition is common in adolescents, it is preventable.
+Therefore, studying the nature of PID in this particular age group is important.

-Approximately 1 million new cases of pelvic inflammatory disease are diagnosed per year in the United States.
-Even though most cases of the pelvic inflammatory disease can be managed medically or surgically, up to 150 women die every year because of the condition.
-The exact incidence of pelvic inflammatory disease in adolescents is unknown, but it has been suggested that one of eight adolescent girls will develop the condition.
-In another study, it was found that one-fifth of the cases of pelvic inflammatory disease are adolescents.
+Approximately one million new cases of pelvic inflammatory disease are diagnosed every year in the United States alone.
+Although most cases can be managed medically or surgically, up to 150 women succumb to PID every year.
+The exact incidence of PID in adolescents is unknown; however, it has been suggested that one in eight adolescent girls will develop the condition.
+A study reveals that one-fifth of all cases of PID involve adolescents.

-The risk of pelvic inflammatory disease in adolescents is higher compared to women who are older than 24 years of age.
-In older women, only 1 per 80 women is expected to develop the condition.
-The most likely explanation for this finding is the observation of a much higher incidence of sexually transmitted diseases in adolescents compared to older female adults.
+The risk of pelvic inflammatory disease in adolescents is higher than that compared to women > 24 years of age.
+Among older women, only 1 in 80 develop the condition.
+The most likely explanation for this finding is a higher incidence of sexually transmitted diseases in adolescents compared to that in older women.

 - Multiple sexual partners

 - Bacterial vaginosis associated with PID

 Therefore, it is understandable that the most common risk factor for PID in this age group is a sexually transmitted infection (STI).
 Additionally, African American adolescents are more likely to develop PID compared to women of other ethnicities.
 The use of condoms is known to lower the risk of acquiring STIs and PID.
 The number of sexual partners is positively correlated with the risk of PID.